 Be flexible about sleeping

 Late evening and night time can be busy.
 Your baby feeds often and will sometimes take a number of feeds together.
+This is called cluster feeding.

-Going to bed early helps, but try to be flexible about sleeping so that you can be there for your partner as much as possible.
+Going to bed early helps.
+But try to be flexible about sleeping so that you can be there for your partner as much as possible.

 Dad-of-two Declan talks about why he thinks breastfeeding works well for his family (video)